yonatan92/tomorrow-io-home-assignment/scheduled-alert-evaluator/README.md

 # Scheduled Alert Evaluator

-A Node.js/TypeScript service for evaluating weather-based alerts for users, using MongoDB and Mongoose.
+A Node.js/TypeScript service that evaluates weather-based alerts for users, using MongoDB and scheduled jobs.
+Runs as a scheduled script (e.g., via GitHub Actions) and updates alert statuses based on live weather data.

 ---

 ## Features

-- **Weather Alert Evaluation:** Periodically checks weather data for user-defined locations and triggers alerts based on thresholds.
+- **Weather Alert Evaluation:** Checks weather data for user-defined locations and triggers alerts based on thresholds.
 - **MongoDB Integration:** Stores alerts and their statuses.
-- **Cron Scheduling:** Uses `node-cron` to run evaluations every 5 minutes.
+- **Scheduled Execution:** Designed to run on a schedule (e.g., every 5 minutes) using GitHub Actions or similar.
 - **Modular Codebase:** Organized into services, providers, and utilities.

 ---